nicklockwood/FXForms/README.md

 Grouping fields
 ---------------------

 You may wish to group your form fields into sections in the form to make it ease to use.
 FXForms handles grouping in a very simple way - you just add an `FXFormFieldHeader` or `FXFormFieldFooter` attribute to any field and it will start/end the section at that point.
-The `FXFormFieldHeader/Footer` is a string that will be displayed as the header or footer text for the section.
-If you don't want any text, just supply an empty string.
+The `FXFormFieldHeader/Footer` can be either a string that will be displayed as the header or footer text for the section, or a custom UIView instance or subclass.
+If you don't want a header or foooter, just supply an empty string.

 In the following example, we have four fields, and we've split them into two groups, each with a header: